Loading…

 Speaker

-Revolutionizing Medical Writing: Evaluating and Building the Assistive Technolgy Ecosystem
+Revolutionizing Medical Writing: Building the Assistive Technology Ecosystem

 Matthew Renda, PhD, MS

-Revolutionizing Medical Writing: Evaluating and Building the Assistive Technolgy Ecosystem
+Revolutionizing Medical Writing: Building the Assistive Technology Ecosystem

 Aliza Nathoo